orkes-io/docs/docs/reference-docs/operators/worker-task.md

 # Worker Task (Simple Task)

 A Simple task is a Worker task that requires an external worker for polling.
-The Workers can be implemented in any language, and Conductor SDKs provides additional features such as metrics, server communication, and polling threads that make the worker creation process easier.
+The Workers can be implemented in any language, and Conductor SDKs provide additional features such as metrics, server communication, and polling threads that make the worker creation process easier.

 ## Definitions